 You will pass the site of the Hospital de Cugullo of which today not much remains.
 It was founded in 1099 by the Order of St John of Jerusalem.

-6.3km café La Parada del Peregrino.
+6.3km café La Parada del Peregrino (closed in August 2024).
+Public toilets.
 Watch out for squirrels begging for (and possibly stealing) food, and rabbits.

 A sign-posted alternative route allows you to bypass Ventosa and shorten the way by 500m.